 Grilling.
 Eggplant does really well on a grill.
 Coat well in olive oil and season with salt and pepper before putting on the grill.
 When one side is browned over medium heat, turn and brown the other side.
 This takes about 8 minutes.
 Grilled eggplant is good by itself, topped with a sauce like marinara or made into another dish like baba ghanoush.

 Deep frying.
 Take the slices and make sure they are completely dried with paper towels.
 Dip the slices in a simple batter made with egg, flour, milk and seasoning.
 Then fry well for about four minutes or until golden brown in color.

 Eggplant Parmesan.
-This popular dish involves dipping the eggplant slices in an egg wash and then coating in breading.
-Using a mixture of bread crumbs, flour and corn meal in the breading makes it a little less likely to fall apart.
+This popular dish involves dipping the eggplant slices in an egg wash and then coating them in breading.
+Using a mixture of bread crumbs, flour and cornmeal in the breading make it a little less likely to fall apart.
 Fry in about two tablespoons of oil, more if the pan is larger.
 Turn at least once for even browning, then top with hot tomato sauce and a slice of Provolone cheese.

 As you can see this is a versatile vegetable.
 It’s also healthy.
 Studies show eggplant can help reduce high cholesterol.
 However, these studies are not conclusive.
 For sure, eggplant contains antioxidants.
 If you’re worried about the nicotine, the amount is high for a non-tobacco plant, but not when compared to tobacco.
 It takes about 20 pounds of eggplant to equal the nicotine in a single cigarette.
 Some people are allergic to eggplant and get itchy skin when they eat it.

-Since we need to be eating more vegetable, consider welcoming this alien looking pod into your kitchen.
+Since we need to be eating more vegetables, consider welcoming this alien-looking pod into your kitchen.